ocrosby/obsidian/Areas/speed_reading.md

 Preview the material before reading it.

 Preview is one of the most valuable steps readers can take to improve reading speed.
 Previewing helps the mind see all the pieces and understand how they come together.
-As a result, you can quickly
+As a result, you can quickly make sense of the material.
+It helps the mind make more accurate predictions when reading.

 - Scroll through the text
 - Scan the table of contents, major headings, any words in bold or italics, visual aids, and any information that seems relevant.